Kodaikanal International School

 Kodaikanal International School (KIS) is a co-educational independent residential school offering education for grades P-12.
 It is located on 43 acre in Kodaikanal, Dindigul, Tamil Nadu, India.
 Kodaikanal is a hill station at 2133 m in the Palani Hills, 121 km northwest of Madurai.

 Early alumni of KIS include US Ambassador to India Robert F. Goheen (1936) and US Senator Chris Van Hollen (1977).

 In 1975, KIS became the first school in India to offer the International Baccalaureate Diploma Program (IB) and the IB Middle Years Program (MYP).
 It also awards its own certificate, the KIS Diploma, to all graduates.
 It is accredited by the Middle States Association of Colleges and Schools (US) and recognized by the Association of Indian Universities.

-The current principal is Corleigh (Corey) Stixrud.
+The current principal is Bradford (Dr. Brad) Barnhardt.